nasadourian/Animal_Bites/python/README_Python.md

 ```

 Running the program will require you to enter a chart type that you would like to view:
-1. *animal_types* for viewing the Species Analysis,
+1. *animal_types* for species categorization,
-2. *coat_colors* for viewing the Animal Coat Color Categorization,
+2. *coat_colors* for the animal coat color categorization,
-3. *dog_breeds* for dog breed analysis, and lastly
+3. *dog_breeds* for dog breed and location analysis, and lastly
-4. *time_series* for a Time Series per animal type.
+4. *time_series* for a time series per animal type.

 ``` python
 usage: animalBites.py [-h] [-d] [-f FILTER FILTER] {animal_types,coat_colors,dog_breeds,time_series}